Many white papers these days are presented in a two-column format.

 A well designed white paper should be a pleasure to read.

-That means making good use of white space to support selective use of colourful graphics and well placed text.
+That means making good use of white space to support the selective use of colourful graphics and well placed text.

 Visual variability is important in a medical white paper, especially when explaining complex technical data.
 Blending your in-house branding colours into bar charts, infographics and charts can make your paper much easier to understand.
 Selectively adding white space to your document will also help your key message be remembered.